MyBitBird/iot_webapi/README.md

 This project is a simple IOT service that you can create your custom service with its fields and properties, define devices and authorize them to send data via URL or JSON.

 # Features
-* EF with PostgreSql DB (Although it may seem crazy but it was cool!)
+* EF Code First & Migrations
 * JWT with Role based Authentication
 * AutoMapper
 * FluentValidation